October 25, 2024 5 min read

 Understanding the properties of your leather is essential to choosing the correct cleaning method.
 Using the wrong product can worsen the stain or damage the leather permanently.

-When you notice an oil stain on leather, acting quickly is crucial.
+When you notice an oil stain on leather, it's crucial to act quickly.
 The longer the oil sits, the more it bonds with the fibres, making removal more challenging.

 For tougher stains, dish soap mixed with warm water can help break down the oil molecules: